parasek/concretecms-theme/README.md

    rmdir concrete-cms-9.0.2
    rm concrete-cms-9.0.2.zip
    ```

 2. Visit https://localhost:8100 in browser and install concrete5.
 MySQL credentials are the same as mentioned earlier for phpMyAdmin.

 3. When moving site to server, you just want to upload whole
 public folder + export/import database.

-4. This way you can setup server for older version of concrete5
+4. This way you can set up server for older version of concrete5
-or applications that don't use composer.
+or applications that don't require composer.

 ## <a name="first-installation"></a>First installation